Adopting A Friend

 - Crate trained and housebroken.

-We ask for a $325 non-negotiable adoption fee for our adult dogs and $375 for all dogs less than one year of age.
+We ask for a $425 non-negotiable adoption fee for our adult dogs and $475 for all dogs less than one year of age.
 On average our cost to fully vet one of our dogs or puppies is approximately $400-$500, depending on the amount of neglect they have experienced.
+IBR is completely transparent in our vetting procedures and we provide our adopters information through the Complete Blood Counts and Chemistries and also through the life saving IDEXX IFA Serology tick panel in order to help these dogs have a chance at longer lives.
 Only through generous donations and fundraising can we keep the level of our vetting protocals above the national average.
-We want our adopters to have their pets for a very long time and that is why we go above and beyond what a typical rescue would do to make sure our pets are healthy prior to adoption.
+We want our adopters to have their pets for a very long time avoiding expensive vetting bills from issues that can arise from undiagnosed disease and that is why we go above and beyond what a typical rescue would do to make sure our pets are healthy prior to adoption.

 - Tested for heartworm disease and treated if necessary (10% of our incoming dogs need treatment at a cost of $400 per dog).